 The Tourism and Heritage Forum was instrumental in the following initiatives:

 - Celbridge, Gateway to Ireland’s Ancient East: Tourism and Heritage Strategy 2016 – 2020, a framework to enable Celbridge to benefit economically from the rich and diverse heritage of the locality and to guide the work of the forum – launched in 2016

 - The Celbridge Heritage Trail (Brochure, Map and Audio Guide) – launched in 2016

 - Discover Celbridge website – launched in 2017

-Additionally, the Tourism and Heritage Forum liaises on an ongoing basis with tourism stakeholders such as Failte Ireland, Kildare Failte, Kildare County Council and the Office of Public Works (OPW) to promote Celbridge as an area for tourism development.
+Additionally, the Tourism and Heritage Forum liaised on with tourism stakeholders such as Failte Ireland, Kildare Failte, Kildare County Council, and the Office of Public Works (OPW) to promote Celbridge as an area for tourism development.